-PsychoPy is developed almost entirely by volunteers.
+PsychoPy® is largely developed by volunteers.
 If you see those contributors at a conference do pat them on the back and say thanks.
 And if you need a (paid) consultant on your project then the people listed on this page would be good candidates!

 Michael MacAskill, Richard Höchenberger, David Bridges, Jeremy Gray, Sol Simpson, Jonas Lindeløv, Hiroyuki Sogo, Yaroslav Halchenko, Erik Kastman, William Hogman, Ilixa Ltd.